• Home

 4. See the cutest Aussie animals

-I think the best of the best of Magnetic Island is the great wildlife.
+I think the best of Magnetic Island is the great wildlife.
 No doubt you may spot a kangaroo or ten if you happen to walk down a residential street in any of the bays.
 Geoffrey Bay and the Nelly Bay helipad are the places to see and hand-feed the rock wallabies.
 They will happily eat bird feed or vegetables like carrots out of your hand.
 And did I mention, koalas?
 This photo just makes my heart swell.
 I was so lucky to capture this moment in the wild.

 Boulder and blue ocean views from Olympus Crescent on Magnetic Island